Library Services for Faculty

 Research guides and handouts

-The Library Research Portal provides subject specific guides and handouts to help with research in a specific discipline or on a specific topic.
+The Library Research Guides portal provides subject specific guides and handouts to help with research in a specific discipline or on a specific topic.
 Includes a comprehensive guide to "The Five Steps to Writing a Research Project."

 OER/ZTC and copyright resources